Angel Number Journal Prompts

 - Do I need to journal every day?

-- No. Consistency over time matters more than daily entries.
+- No. Consistency matters more than daily perfection.
+Journal when the sequence genuinely lands with meaning.